affo/flunx/README.md

 $ ./flink-1.6.1/bin/flink run ./target/flunx.jar --spec ./gen.spec
 ```

 _NOTE_: It seems that running those commands prevents from seeing the output of the job.
-In order to see it run the job inside an IDE of your choice.
+In order to see it, run the job inside an IDE of your choice.